FDA approves over the counter test kits

 Their prices range from 200 baht to 700 baht apiece, said the source.

-“Honestly, the FDA is still worried that not all consumers will be able to use the test kit correctly and the fact that the [rapid antigen] test kit may not be as accurate as the Reverse Transcription Polymerase Chain Reaction (RT-PCR) test,” said Dr Surachok Tangwiwat, deputy secretary-general of the FDA.
+"Honestly, the FDA is still worried that not all consumers will be able to use the test kits correctly and the fact that the [rapid antigen] test kit may not be as accurate as the Reverse Transcription Polymerase Chain Reaction [RT-PCR] test," said Dr Surachok Tangwiwat, deputy secretary-general of the FDA.

 Because the rapid antigen test kit works best on people with a high volume of the new coronavirus that causes Covid-19, a repeat test is required three days later if the first test gives a negative result, he said.